 Equity securities that have readily determinable fair values are measured at fair value.
 Equity securities that do not have a readily determinable fair value and which provide a net asset value ("NAV") or its equivalent, are valued using NAV as a practical expedient.
-Changes in fair value and NAV are recorded in Unrealized and realized loss on equity and debt securities in the Consolidated Statements of Operations.
+Changes in fair value and NAV are recorded in Realized and unrealized loss on debt and equity securities in the Consolidated Statements of Operations.

 Debt securities During 2022, the Company invested \$500 million in convertible debt securities of Wolfspeed, Inc. ("Wolfspeed") as part of a strategic partnership with Wolfspeed.
 The Company elected to classify the debt security as trading and remeasured the investment quarterly using fair value in accordance with ASC Topic 320, "Investments."
-In 2023, the investment in Wolfspeed was disposed and the Company recorded a loss in Unrealized and realized loss on equity and debt securities in the Consolidated Statements of Operations.
-Prior to the disposition, the changes in fair value were recorded in Unrealized and realized loss on equity and debt securities in the Consolidated Statements of Operations.
+In 2023, the investment in Wolfspeed was disposed and recorded a loss in Realized and unrealized loss on debt and equity securities in the Consolidated Statements of Operations.
+Refer to Note 16, "Fair Value Measurements," to the Consolidated Financial Statements for more information regarding the fair value of the convertible debt securities.